mocdaniel/k8s-primer/docs/network/pod-networking.md

 !!! info "Info"
     On your cluster, the distribution of pods across nodes might be different, and the IP addresses might be different as well.
 This is expected, and it's not a problem - the important thing is that all pods can reach each other, regardless of the node they're scheduled on.

-!!! lab "Lab 6: Connecting to your `podinfo` pods"ex
+!!! lab "Lab 6: Connecting to your `podinfo` pods"
     You might have wondered why we deployed the `podinfo` image instead of going on with `httpd` in Lab 3 - it's because `podinfo` gives us much more information, useful for workshops like this one!
 Let's display them:

     1. Start an interactive shell session in your `nginx` pod using `kubectl exec`.